aruzhan-bolatova/HolidayRate_data_feature/README.md

 Investigate alternative data sources for IATA codes.

 - Data Validation: Implement checks to ensure that the user inputs are valid, such as checking if the country code exists,validating the date format, confirming that the IATA codes are valid

+# AS AN EXAMPLE, CHECK THE EXECUTION OUTPUT OF THE LAST CODE BLOCK IN Data_feature_final.ipynb